 The second phase involved general review of all published literature on registered GI foods within the EU with special focus on honey.
-This was possible with a special access to the EU DOOR data base at the University of Copenhagen.
+This was

+Copenhagen.
 Many GI registered honeys were available on the DOOR data base, however, it was not possible to get access to full documentation on each of them.
 The search was therefore limited to registered GI honey cases with available access to documentation.
 In all, 21 GI registered honey cases in the EU from 1996 to 2016.
 This was to identify and understand all the other attributes of a potential GI products that are not described in the various GI honey application documents available on the EU DOOR database.

 The third phase of data collection was through field observations at sites where potential GI products were being produced.
-Specifically, three such sites were visited in Denmark (the Warden sea lamb), Kenya and Tanzania (for honcy production sites).
+Specifically, three such sites were visited in Denmark (the Warden sea lamb), Kenya and Tanzania (for honey production sites).
 These field visits largely contributed to the overall understanding of the criteria and key characteristics and storylines 'typical' to GI products especially, honeys.
 The reviewed GI honey cases and respective GI elements are condensed in Table 3 with further details on specific factors under each element in (appendix).